NishantGada/Structify/README.md

 The code measures the execution time using the `process_time` function from the `time` module and prints the time taken to compute all intersections.

+## Time Complexity

+The code features a time complexity of O(n) to be able to successfully and efficiently test all the given points and determine the intersections, if any.

 ## Next Steps?

 The code currently accepts hardcoded values for testing as input, a further development on this code could be dynamically accepting values from the user and then checking for those conditions.